 PARK (P): This position locks your rear wheels.
-It's the best position to use when you start your engine because your vehicle can't move easily.
+It is the best position to use when you start your engine because your vehicle cannot move easily.

 It is dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.